moorepants/dissertation/physicalparameters.rst

     \frac{d}{2\pi n}
     \pm\left(\frac{\sigma_d}{2\pi n}\right)

-where :math:`r` is the wheel radius, :math:`d`, is the travesal distance, :math:`n`, is the number of rotations and :math:`sigma` is the respective standard deviation of the subscripted variable.
-I use subscripts :math:`F` and :math:`R` from front and rear wheels, respectively, in the measurment tables in Section :ref:`secBicycleMeasuredParameters`.
+where :math:`r` is the wheel radius, :math:`d`, is the traversal distance, :math:`n`, is the number of rotations and :math:`sigma` is the respective standard deviation of the subscripted variable.
+I use subscripts :math:`F` and :math:`R` from front and rear wheels, respectively, in the measurement tables in Section :ref:`secBicycleMeasuredParameters`.

 .. _figTireChalk: